bigman1208000/AutoClipper/README.md

 ```

 - The script will:
+  - Automatically create all required folders (`input`, `output`, `clips/video1`, `clips/video2`) if they do not exist.
-  - Split each input video into 30 clips of 4 seconds each
+  - Split each input video into 30 clips of 4 seconds each.
-  - Merge corresponding clips into 8-second videos
+  - Merge corresponding clips into 8-second videos.
-  - Save the final merged videos in a subfolder of `output/` named `video1_video2`
+  - Save the final merged videos in a subfolder of `output/` named `video1_video2`.

 ---